-The Local Government Boundary Commission have opened their consultation inviting proposals for a new pattern of electoral wards for Carlisle.
+The Local Government Boundary Commission held a consultation inviting proposals for a new pattern of electoral wards for Carlisle.
+This consultation ended on Monday 7 May 2018.

 The Commission is recommending that 39 City Councillors should be elected to Carlisle City Council in future.

-They are now inviting proposals from the council, interested parties and members of the public on a pattern of electoral wards to accommodate those councillors.
+They invited proposals from the council, interested parties and members of the public on a pattern of electoral wards to accommodate those councillors.

-This phase of consultation closes on Monday 7 May 2018.
+This phase of consultation closed on Monday 7 May 2018.

 Once the Commission has considered all the proposals received during this phase of consultation, it plans to publish draft recommendations for new electoral arrangements in August 2018.
 Public consultation on the draft recommendations is scheduled to take place between August 2018 and October 2018.
 Once the Commission has considered the representations and evidence as part of that consultation, it intends to publish final recommendations in November 2018.